 - They share and build upon successful approaches

-This shift makes traditional security approaches obsolete faster than many realise.
-Pattern matching and rule-based systems cannot counter an opponent that understands and reasons about their fundamental principles.
+This shift pushes traditional security approaches past their useful boundary faster than many teams expect.
+Pattern matching and rule-based systems cannot reliably counter an opponent that understands and reasons about their operating logic.

-The combination of reasoning models with residential proxies creates perfect storm conditions.
+The combination of reasoning models with residential proxies is especially difficult to defend against.
 Reasoning models devise sophisticated attacks while proxies mask their origin.
 Each successful breach feeds back into the model's understanding, improving future attempts.

 Security teams must embrace a new paradigm focused on: